DhafinFawwaz/Tucil3_13522084/README.md

 ```
 java -XX:CompileThreshold=1 -cp bin TestCaseRunner ./test/input.txt ./src/Asset/dictionary.bin
 ```
+You can see example of the input format in `./test/input.txt` and the output in `./test/output.txt`

 ### Writing Test Case to File
 To write test case result in file, use pipe like the following